SellaRafaeli/daat/README.md

 * show only truncated answer by default in qList when not single question; click should open to display the entire question.

 Technical tickets:
+* CSS: use smaller spinner? (do we really need the whole spinner.css file?)
+* refactor CSS to make site mobile-friendly
 * refactor front-end using 'browserify' to generate a single JS file to include in FE.
 * refactor 'moment.js' (showing how long ago an answer was added) to an in-house solution, no need for the whole lib.
 * refactor whole mishmash of 'loading more' - to make to correctly 'load more' in any route that requests questions (missing are by user and category)